robcostello1/vital-test/README.md

 The main reason for the overspend was the implementation of the server-side marker filtering functionality.
 This was not included in the spec but the client-side filtering had a major limitation: the filtered marker list would be incomplete if the user had not scrolled all the way to the bottom of marker list.

 You can enable this functionality in `utils/consts.ts` by updating `DEFAULT_MARKERS_SEARCH_STRATEGY`.

+## Feedback on API and docs

+The API functionality and docs were good, with just a few issues:

+The pagination metadata in the markers response is not as I would expect and required a workaround to disable the "next page" query when the user reaches the end of the list.
+The inclusion of an unpaginated total would be useful (`total` gives the total results for the current page, which isn't that useful).
+It would also be useful to have a `hasNextPage` or similar field.

+It's not that long a list so allowing the full list of markers to be returned at once would be useful, instead of limiting results to a maximum of 100.